EvanSeven007/EvanSeven007/README.md

 - 👋 Hi, I’m Evan
 - 🏧 Software Engineer @ Stripe | 🎓 CS Grad from Rice University
-- Particularly Interested in large distributed systems and old-school AI.
 - Feel free to reach out for collaborations or just a chat about tech!